Mill Neck, New York

 History

-Mill Neck has a rich history tied to the Gold Coast era, when prominent families built grand mansions along the North Shore.
-One of the village’s most notable sites is Mill Neck Manor, originally built in 1923 as a lavish Tudor-style mansion known as Sefton Manor.
-In later years, the estate was converted into the Mill Neck Manor School for the Deaf, preserving both its architectural and community significance.
+Mill Neck is closely tied to Long Island’s Gold Coast heritage, when prominent families built grand country homes along the North Shore.
+Its best-known landmark is Mill Neck Manor, originally built in the 1920s as Sefton Manor, a striking Tudor Revival estate.
+In later years, the property became associated with the Mill Neck Manor School for the Deaf and related charitable and educational work, helping preserve both the building’s architectural significance and its community role.

 Education